jurriaan/aico/ARCHITECTURE.md

 These are specialized components that handle the most complex processing tasks.

--   **LLM Interaction Engine:** This engine is responsible for all communication with the Large Language Model.
-It builds the final prompt (including system instructions, file context, and chat history), sends it to the API, and processes the response as a stream for real-time user feedback.
+-   **LLM Interaction Engine:** This is the single entry point for all communication with the Large Language Model.
+It builds the full prompt (including system instructions, file context, and chat history), sends the request to the `litellm` library, and processes the response as a stream for real-time user feedback.
+It is also responsible for coordinating with the Diff & Patch Engine.
-    -   **Implementation:** The shared logic for this is located within `src/aico/commands/prompt.py`.
+    -   **Implementation:** This logic is located in `src/aico/core/llm_executor.py`.

 -   **Diff & Patch Engine:** This engine processes the raw text from the LLM to find and parse structured `SEARCH/REPLACE` blocks.
 It can apply these blocks to in-memory file content to generate both machine-readable unified diffs (for piping) and human-readable, rich-formatted output (for terminal display).
     -   **Implementation:** This is a dedicated, specialized component located in `src/aico/lib/diffing.py`.